Tim Landeryou: Career summary

 Landeryou's most impressive results came while competing with Team Canada, which he did 14 times, winning 9 medals, including gold in Men's Doubles with Mike Green at the 2010 Pan American Racquetball Championships.
 He also won medals in doubles with Pedro Castro, Vincent Gagnon, Samuel Murray and Kris Odegard.

 Landeryou was a finalist at the Canadian Championships six times: four times in singles and twice in doubles with two different partners: Pedro Castro and his brother James Landeryou.
 Also, he won three National Team Selection Events, in 2012, 2013 and 2016.

 Landeryou didn't play on the International Racquetball Tour (IRT) very often.
 Only in the 2014–15 season did he play most of the IRT events.
 That season Landeryou finished ranked 16th with his best finish being in the Round of 16, which he did in seven of the ten events he played.

 Career record

 This table lists Landeryou's results across annual events.

 Note: W = winner, F = finalist, SF = semi-finalist, QF = quarterfinalist, 16 = Round of 16, 32 = Round of 32, X = Cancelled due to COVID Pandemic.
 The years refer to the year the event occurred, except for National Team Selection Event #1, which occurs at the end of the previous year.
 That is, Selection Event #1 and #2 occur in different calendar years, as the racquetball season goes from September to May/June with the first Selection Event happening earlier in the season than the second.

 Personal life

 Landeryou has a B.Sc. in Kinesiology from the University of Saskatchewan.
 He married Kaitlyn Schmeiser in 2012, and they live in Saskatoon, Saskatchewan.

 Landeryou also played squash, and competed for Saskatchewan at the 2013 Canadian Team Championships in Montreal, where Saskatchewan finished 8th.

+He is now one of Racquetball Canada's National Training Coaches.